IthacaThings/ttn-multitech-cm/README.md

 This is the repo to clone to generate a configuration for your local org.
 If you rebase to the latest version of this branch you will get all the latest features.

-### ttn-ithaca

-This is the branch we use for the configuration for TTN Ithaca.
-This branch will periodically be rebased to master to keep the Ithaca configuration in sync.

 ### Othar branches